Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

 Obviously, a vacuum degenerate Maxwell field automatically satisfies Eq.~\eqref{eq:2.13}, hence it is trivially force-free.
-In what follows, we refer to a vacuum degenerate Maxwell field simply as a vacuum degenerate field.
+In what follows, we refer to vacuum degenerate Maxwell field simply as vacuum degenerate field, or vacuum field.